realfastvla/realfast/README.md

 # realfast

 Library and scripts for real-time transient search of data at the Very Large Array.
 Designed to run on correlator backend (CBE, a compute cluster).
+Not for general use (yet).
 Goal is to detect incoming data, define fast transient search pipeline, and queue search jobs on nodes of cluster.

 Requirements: